Wells Fargo Closing 25 More Branches, Including Two in Philadelphia

-The impacted branches include 5458 Germantown Ave. in Germantown and 2300 Snyder Ave. in South Philadelphia.
-They are among a batch of locations San Francisco-based Wells Fargo (NYSE: WFC) filed to close on Feb.
-2 with the Office of the Comptroller of the Currency.
-Other sites are in New Jersey, New York, Virginia, Texas, California, Florida, Minnesota, Alabama, Nevada, Idaho, Georgia and North Carolina.
+They are among a batch of locations San Francisco-based Wells Fargo (NYSE: WFC) filed to close this month with the Office of the Comptroller of the Currency.
+Other sites are in Texas, Florida, California, Washington, D.C., Idaho, Oregon, South Dakota, Illinois, Montana, Iowa, North Carolina, Virginia, Minnesota and Washington state.

 Since the FDIC’s annual deposit data was recorded last June 30, Wells Fargo has reduced its branch count in the immediate Philadelphia region from 172 to 161.
-When factoring in the broader region that includes Delaware, the Jersey Shore, the Lehigh Valley and Berks County, the bank has gone for 281 locations to 265.
+When factoring in the broader region that includes Delaware, the Jersey Shore, the Lehigh Valley and Berks County, the bank has gone from 281 locations to 265.

 TD Bank recently filed to close 81 of its 1,223 branches, including 11 in this region.
 PNC closed 160 branches last year and plans to close at least another 120 this year.
+Citizens eliminated 50 branches in 2020 and 47 already in the first quarter of this year.

-Here is the full list of local branches Wells Fargo has closed since the start of 2020:
+Here is the full list of local branches Wells Fargo has closed since the start of June 30, 2020:

 • 43 E. Main St., Norristown